agnes-riviere/ginette/application/mini-LOMOS/User_guide.md

 This User_guide will guide you step by step to help you complete the inversion based on the mini-LOMOS sensors, depending on how you chose to use it.
-Please refer to "LOMOS-mini: A coupled system quantifying transient water and heat exchanges in streambeds" from Cucchi et al. (2017) if you want to know more about it.
+Please refer to "LOMOS-mini: A coupled system quantifying transient water and heat exchanges in streambeds" from Cucchi et al. (2017) if you want to know more information about the monitoring system and to .
 _____________________________________________________________________________________________________________________________

 ### Prelude :